kyleect/language-project-template/GETTING_STARTED.md

 ### Whitespace

-This project ignores whitespace by default when lexing defined in [./src/lexer.rs](./src/lexer.rs):
+This project ignores whitespace by default when lexing.

 ```rust
 #[logos(skip r"[ \t\n\f]+")]
 ```

-Removing this line and adding token/s for whitespace is also possible.
+Removing this line in [./src/lexer.rs](./src/lexer.rs) and adding token/s for whitespace is also possible.
 It depends on the needs of your language/parsing project.

 ## Testing